supmo668/reflex-railway-deploy/README.md

 # Initialize a new Railway project in the current directory
 railway init

-# Follow the interactive prompts to create a new project
-# This will create a new project in your Railway account
+# Follow the interactive prompts to create a new project to create a new project in your Railway account

 ```

 #### Add Services to Your Project